-- Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge, and behaviours. - Applicants for the apprenticeship programme that do not have accepted equivalent Level 2 maths and English qualifications (opens new window) will be required to achieve Level 2 maths and English Functional Skills qualifications as part of the apprenticeship and will need to obtain Level 2 in initial and diagnostic assessments prior to being made an offer.
-If applicants do not qualify for ESFA funding, these qualifications will need to be fully funded by the employer.
+- Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge, and behaviours. - Applicants for the apprenticeship programme that are under 19 years old and do not have accepted equivalent Level 2 maths and English qualifications (opens new window) will be required to achieve Level 2 maths and English Functional Skills qualifications as part of the apprenticeship and will need to obtain Level 2 in initial and diagnostic assessments prior to being made an offer.
+If applicants do not qualify for Department for Education (DfE), these qualifications will need to be fully funded by the employer.